Diksha-Patidar/delta_demo/README.md

 # delta_demo
-this is an demo for Git and Github
+this is a demo for Git and Github.